Please note people under the age of 18 need parental consent to shoot at our club.

 Southwest Bowmen is an Affiliated club which is involved in the promotion and development of our sport as well as seeking to provide a friendly and social atmosphere for the enjoy

 Field archery is the sport division of the National Organization Australian Bowhunting Association.
-The ABA is recognised for the development of field archery in Australia offering a range of benefits to members.
+The TAA is recognised for the development of field archery in Australia offering a range of benefits to members.
 Field archery is one of the few sports which has participation irrespective of age or sex.

-Those people joining with a desire to hunt feral animals will first need to be an ABA member for 3 months then pass the ABA’s proficiency test.
+Those people joining with a desire to hunt feral animals will first need to be an TAA member for 3 months then pass the TAA’s proficiency test.
 This is a benchmark of ability and knowledge for all to ensure clean and swift kills.
 This includes an accuracy test which needs to be demonstrated at 100% accuracy and a written test of knowledge which includes fair chase rules and guidelines, survival skills, equipment maintenance, hunting skills, orienteering and first aid.